backdrop-contrib/nivo_slider/readme.txt

 Nivo Slider provides a block which will determine where the slider is placed.

-Administrators or users with the Administer Nivo Slider permission will be able to configure slider settings by visiting the Nivo Slider administration page.
+Administrators or users with the Administer Nivo Slider permission will be able to configure slider settings by visiting the Nivo Slider administration page (admin/structure/nivo-slider).

 Nivo Slider provides two configuration pages: slides and options.
  * Slides